“Super Grip Tiles”

 The deal was done.
 The car was prepped.
 Brandy provided a tutorial on the navigation system, the entertainment system, the collision avoidance system.
 Liam asked if there were a weapons system.
 Brandy smiled.
 Jenny glared.
 He worried about the possibility of a final exam the results of which might determine whether either of them would be permitted to actually drive the car.
 (A relief.
 No exam.)

 Jenny let Liam drive home from the dealership.
 He knew he was being played, but still.
 He had to admit that the car was winning him over.
 It sounded great.
 It was easy to drive.
 It was furnished far better than their apartment.

 Click here to read “Henry and Fritz were not Lovers” via Issue.

-“Super Grip Tiles” has been accepted for publication in the May, 2020 edition of Steam Ticket: a Third Coast Review.
+“Routine” has been accepted for publication in the Fall 2020 edition of the Avalon Literary Review, a quarterly published in Florida.

 She carried her breakfast to the table, sat at her place, reached for the newspaper.
 But then she was drawn to Jeffry’s place.
 Evidence of another restless night.